-Key Senators Silent Over John Ratcliffe, Trump's Pick For New Top Spy
+Key Senators So Far Silent On John Ratcliffe, Trump's Pick For New Top Spy

 Rep. John Ratcliffe is President Trump's choice to become the next top leader of the U.S. intelligence community.

-The Texas Republican thanked Trump on Twitter following the president's earlier announcement, also on Twitter, that Ratcliffe was his choice to replace outgoing Director of National Intelligence Dan Coats.
+The Texas Republican thanked Trump on Twitter following the president's earlier announcement, also on Twitter, that Ratcliffe was his nominee to replace outgoing Director of National Intelligence Dan Coats.

 Coats and Trump haven't been sympatico from the beginning and the White House has been telling journalists for weeks that the president wanted somebody else.

-If the transition isn't a surprise, however, the choice of Ratcliffe might have been — and key senators have yet to state one way or another how they feel about the nominee.
-Does he have sufficient support in the Senate to be confirmed?
+If the transition isn't a surprise, however, the choice of Ratcliffe might have been — and some key senators have yet to state one way or another how they feel about the nominee.

 Senate Majority Leader Mitch McConnell, R-Ky., didn't mention Ratcliffe in a statement on Sunday that praised Coats but also emphasized what McConnell called the need for a president to get candid advice.